checkedc/checkedc-clang/clang/docs/checkedc/rfc/Include-Checked-Hdrs.md

 explicitly or implicitly during the conversion of these programs to Checked C.

 ## Problem Summary
-The existing approach for including checked header files, which is to explicitly replace an included header file with its checked counterpart, is inconvenient for automation by 3C.
+The current approach for including checked header files, which is to explicitly replace an included header file with its checked counterpart, is inconvenient for adoption to Checked C - all the system header files included in a project need to be altered.
 So we need a way to implicitly include checked header files.

 ## Conditions that a Solution must Satisfy
- - The solution must not violate the "opt-in" philosophy that we advocate for the conversion of a program to Checked C. In accordance with this, the Checked C compiler must not silently perform an implicit inclusion of the checked header files.
+ - The solution must provide users an option to either opt into the implicit inclusion of checked header files, or opt out of it if checked header files are implicitly included by default.
+This flexibility is required to support custom build environments.
- - The solution must be easy to integrate into a build system.
+ - The solution must be easy to integrate into an existing build system.
- - The existing approach of explicitly including checked header files must always remain a viable alternative.
+ - The current approach of explicitly including checked header files must always remain a viable alternative.
- - It should be possible to directly include certain system header files and bypass the inclusion of their checked counterparts in order to support custom build environments.
  - The order in which the compiler driver searches the include paths must remain unaltered.
  - The solution must be able to accommodate any clang-specific declarations in system header files, if present (Ex.: inttypes.h).
- - The Checked-C-specific declarations must live in checkedc repository.
+ - The Checked-C-specific declarations must live in the checkedc repository.

-## Details of the Existing Approach
+## Details of the Current Approach
- - The existing approach supports only the explicit inclusion of checked header files.
+ - The current approach supports only the explicit inclusion of checked header files.
  - An installed Checked C compiler places the checked counterparts of system header files like `stdio_checked.h` in the directory